-Potential additional residential demand was estimated based on the County's BLI data.
+Potential additional residential demand was initially estimated based on the County's BLI data.
 Within the W-1 Existing/Final Planning Water Service Area (WSA), the potential additional residential lots were based on the current zoning.
 Within the W-3 Priority and W-5 Future WSAs, the potential additional residential lots were based on the currently adopted land use designations, which would reflect the growth that is ultimately planned.
 These were the required categories shown on MDE's worksheet.
 Future demand for water from development in the No Planned Service areas that fall within the County's DGAs was also estimated for the WRE, although it does not show in the worksheets.

-Future residential demand for water was estimated assuming the potential additional residential lots, as well as existing unserved residences, consume 250 gallons per day (gpd) per household/lot.
+Potential additional residential lots were combined existing unserved residences to estimate the future residential demand for water.
+It was assumed that the total number of additional residences that could be served would consume 250 gallons per day (gpd) per household/lot.